 - Cause an aversion to solid foods

-Postponing the introduction of solids — including highly allergenic foods, such as peanuts, eggs and fish, beyond 4 to 6 months of age hasn't been shown to prevent allergic disease.
-In fact, delaying solid foods might be linked with the development of asthma, hay fever, eczema or food allergies.
+Postponing the introduction of highly allergenic foods, such as peanuts, eggs and fish, beyond 4 to 6 months of age hasn't been shown to prevent eczema, asthma, allergic rhinitis or food allergy.
+In fact, early introduction of peanuts might prevent peanut allergy.

-In addition to age, look for other signs that your baby is ready for solid foods.
+In addition to age, other signs can show you that your baby is ready for solid foods.
 Can your baby hold his or her head in a steady, upright position?
 Can your baby sit with support?
 If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.

 See more Expert Answers

 - Duryea TK.
 Introducing solid foods and vitamin and mineral supplementation during infancy. https://www.uptodate.com/contents/search.
 Accessed April 1, 2019.

 - Younger Meek J, et al. Breastfeeding beyond infancy.
 In: New Mother's Guide to Breastfeeding.
 3rd ed.
 New York, N.Y.: Bantam Books; 2017.